o-RDS/o-rds-website/src/content/docs/admin-dashboard/The Survey Builder/survey-update.md

 A couple things to note regarding the fields:

 ***Survey***: This field represents the complete survey configuration.
 You should make this field have the value of the most updated survey configuration.
-If a particular action didn't result in the configuration being altered you can set this to tasks['survey'].
+If a particular action didn't result in the configuration being altered, you can set this to tasks['survey'].
 If the updated survey configuration was passed in such as in the `initialize` action, then set equal to the `action.survey` value.
 Finally, if you use a local variable to update the survey, set the field equal to `<yourVariable>['survey']`.

 ***Question***: This field represents the question you are currently editing.
 You should make this field have the value of the question you have most recently edited.
 If a particular action didn't result in the question you are currently editing to be changed you can set this to tasks['question'].
 Otherwise, you should pass the index of the newest question you are editing.
-This field is only changed when a question is added, selected or deleted all of which are covered with currently implmented cases so you shouldn not have to ever worry about this field.
+This field is only changed when a question is added, selected or deleted all of which are covered with currently implemented cases so you should not have to ever worry about this field.

 ***Change***: This field indicates whether any changes have taken place since it was last saved.
 It is best to not pass this in through a dispatch and instead set it to `true` or `false` when returning the object from the reducer.